dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/GettingStarted.md

 ### via Bazel Central Registry

 You can use TOMLDecoder from the Bazel Central Registry.
-Include it in your MODULE.bazel
+Include it in your MODULE.bazel:

 ```
 bazel_dep(name = 'swift-tomldecoder', version = '0.4.1')